osquery/osquery/ASSURANCE.md

 ## Threat Model

-- osquery agent must trust:
+osquery agent must trust:

 - its config server, if using a remote server to deliver the osquery config
 - the person issuing queries, which is the same role as can modify the config

+osquery attempts to mitigate an attacker:

+- on another host with network connectivity to the osquery host, or positioned as an agent-in-the-middle on the network
+- on the osquery host but with standard non-root privilege

+Also in the threat model, but for which osquery does _not_ currently have mitigations for:

+- an attacker that has successfully elevated to root privilege, and subverts or kills the osquery process

 ### Assets

 - osquery executable
 - osquery config (may contain threat-hunting queries)
 - local database backing store (RocksDB)
-- logs
+- osquery's own logs
-- socket or pipe
+- osquery's extension socket (or named pipe, on Windows)

 ### Threat agents

 - Remote attacker
 - Network agent-in-the-middle
-- Malware on host, with User privilege
+- Attacker on the osquery host, with User privilege
-- Malware on host, with Root privilege
+- Attacker on the osquery host, with Root privilege
+- Compromised or maliciously controlled osquery config server

 ### Vulnerabilities in third-party library dependencies